 Ensuring that records are not deleted accidentally or even on purpose.
 This can be done by automating the process of deleting records to make sure it doesn’t happen by accident.

 Poor records management practices can lead to lost or corrupted records, which in turn can lead to a lot of serious issues.
-These problems can include identity theft, financial loss, and data breaches.
+These symptoms can include identity theft, financial loss, and data breaches.
 And the effects of such risks are often not felt until much later on.

 Here are some steps that you can take to prevent poor records management from happening in your organization: